Joapfel/order_creation_tool/README.md

  	- to leave the HR view close the program

 - to edit an order click 'Bearbeiten'; then same process as you would create a new order
-	- 'Loeschen' button is working now after access by clicking on 'Neuer Auftrag' button or 'Bearbeiten' button ('Bearbeiten' only is there if an order has already been created)
+	- 'Loeschen' button is working now after access by clicking on 'Neuer Auftrag' button or 'Bearbeiten' button ('Bearbeiten' button is only there if an order has already been created)